nucypher/nucypher/docs/source/architecture/worklock.rst

 Overview
 --------

-`WorkLock` is a novel, permissionless network node setup mechanism, developed at NuCypher, which requires participants to temporarily stake ETH and operate NuCypher network threshold cryptography nodes in order to be allocated NU, the native token of the NuCypher network that enables node operation.
+`WorkLock` is a novel, permissionless decentralized network bootstrapping mechanism developed at NuCypher which requires participants to temporarily escrow ETH and operate NuCypher nodes in order to be allocated NU tokens, the native token of the NuCypher network that enables node operation.

-The NuCypher team designed the WorkLock to onboard threshold cryptography nodes to the live NuCypher network using a process that selects participants who are most likely to strengthen the network by committing to staking and running nodes.
+WorkLock is designed onboard threshold cryptography nodes to the live NuCypher network using a process that selects participants who are most likely to strengthen the network by committing to staking and running active nodes.

-The WorkLock begins with an escrow period, during which anyone seeking to operate a NuCypher network threshold cryptography node can send
-ETH to the WorkLock contract to be temporarily escrowed on-chain.
+The WorkLock begins with a contribution period, during which anyone seeking to operate a nucypher node can send ETH to the WorkLock contract to be temporarily escrowed on-chain.
-At any time during the escrow period, WorkLock participants can cancel their participation to forgo NU and recoup their escrowed ETH immediately.
+At any time during the contribution period, WorkLock participants can cancel their participation to forgo NU and recoup their escrowed ETH immediately.

-Once the escrow period closes, the WorkLock contract does not accept more ETH, but it will still accept cancellations during an additional time window.
+Once the contribution period closes, the WorkLock contract does not accept more ETH, but will still accept cancellations during an additional time window (the "cancellation window").
+At the end of this cancellation period, the token allocation period begins and stake-locked NU are allocated to participants in the form of non-transferable stakes.
-At the end of this cancellation period, the allocation period opens and stake-locked NU are allocated to participants in non-transferable stakes designed for the limited purpose of running threshold cryptography nodes on the live NuCypher network.
+These stakes are designed for the limited and explicit purpose of running threshold cryptography nodes on the live NuCypher network.
 Stake-locked NU will be allocated at network launch according to the following principles:

  - All of the NU held by WorkLock will be allocated to network nodes in non-transferable stakes designed to enable node operation.